-- 1.1 Our Trust believes that to create a happy and successful adult life, children and young people need to have the self-confidence to make informed decisions about their wellbeing, health and relationships.
+- Our Trust believes that in order to create a happy and successful adult life, children and young people need to have the self-confidence to make informed decisions about their wellbeing, health and relationships.
 Relationships Education and Relationships and Sex Education (RSE) is about giving children and young people the information they need to help them develop healthy, nurturing relationships of all kinds, not just intimate relationships.
 Health Education is giving pupils information to make well-informed, positive choices about their own health and wellbeing.
-Our Trust recognises that physical health and mental wellbeing are interlinked, and it is important that pupils understand that good physical health contributes to good mental wellbeing, and vice versa. - 2.1 The Trust has a responsibility under the Equality Act (2010) to ensure the best for all pupils at its academies irrespective of disability, educational needs, race, nationality, ethnic or national origin, sex, gender identity, pregnancy, maternity, religion, or sexual orientation.
+Our Trust recognises that physical health and mental wellbeing are interlinked, so it is important that pupils understand that good physical health contributes to good mental wellbeing and vice versa. - Our Trust has a responsibility under the Equality Act (2010) to ensure the best for all pupils at our academies, irrespective of disability, educational needs, race, nationality, ethnic or national origin, sex, gender identity, pregnancy, maternity, religion or sexual orientation.
 As a result, Relationships Education, RSE and Health Education will be sensitive to the different needs of individual pupils and may need to adapt and change over time to reflect the needs of the particular cohort.
-The Trust may also take positive action, where it can be shown that it is proportionate, to deal with particular disadvantages affecting one group because of a protected characteristic. - 3.1 The Trust is aware of the need to be mindful of and respectful to a wide variety of faith and cultural beliefs across its academies and will make every attempt to be appropriately sensitive; equally it is essential that children and young people still have access to the learning they need to stay safe, healthy and understand their rights as individuals.
-The Trust believes that its pupils deserve the right to honest, clear, impartial scientific and factual information to help better form their own beliefs and values, free from bias, judgement or subjective personal beliefs of those who teach them. - 4.1 All teaching will be sensitive and age appropriate in approach and content.
-At the point at which Trust academies considers it appropriate to teach pupils about lesbian, gay, bisexual, and transgender (LGBT), they will ensure that this content is fully integrated into programmes of study for this area of the curriculum rather than delivered as a stand-alone unit or lesson.
-The Trust will encourage wider pupil awareness of LGBT and will have opportunities to learn threaded through curriculum provision. - 5.1 This policy has been developed in consultation with parents, pupils, and staff from all academies within the Trust to ensure that it meets the needs of the whole Trust community.
-The review of the policy will include: - Annual parent consultation to inform them of any significant changes.
-Parents are asked for their feedback. - Staff, pupils, and Local Governing Bodies will be asked to provide feedback through stakeholder voice opportunities such as: - Staff consultation all school staff will be given the opportunity to look at the policy and make recommendations through email to TQE-Info@attrust.org.uk.
-This will take place during November 2022. - b.
-Parent/stakeholder consultation parents and any interested parties will be sent a letter with a link to the draft policy on the website asking for their feedback electronically at TQE-Info@attrust.org.uk by 14th November 2022 and, if appropriate, will be invited to attend a meeting to discuss the policy further.
+The Trust may also take positive action, where it can be shown that it is proportionate, to deal with particular disadvantages affecting one group because of a protected characteristic. - Our Trust is aware of the need to be mindful of and respectful to a wide variety of faith and cultural beliefs across its academies, and will make every attempt to be appropriately sensitive.
+Equally, it is essential that children and young people have access to the learning they need to stay safe, healthy and understand their rights as individuals.
+Our Trust believes that our pupils deserve the right to honest, clear, impartial scientific and factual information to help better form their own beliefs and values, free from bias, judgement or subjective personal beliefs of those who teach them. - 1.4 All teaching will be sensitive and age appropriate in approach and content.
+At the point at which the Trust considers it appropriate to teach pupils about lesbian, gay, bisexual, and transgender (LGBT) issues, the Trust will ensure that this content is fully integrated into programmes of study for this area of the curriculum rather than delivered as a stand-alone unit or lesson.
+The Trust will encourage wider pupil awareness of LGBT. - 1.5 This policy has been developed in consultation with parents, pupils, and staff from all academies within the Trust to ensure that it meets the needs of the whole Trust community.
+The review of the policy will include: - Annual parent consultation to inform them of any changes.
+Parents are asked for their feedback - Staff, pupil, and Local Governing Boards will be asked to provide feedback through stakeholder voice opportunities such as support provided by the academy, RSE content delivery and their views on to support the evaluation of the academy - Ratification- once any required amendments are made the policy is shared with the Trust Board to be ratified.